adambrewster/Defer.jl/README.md

  - Package authors just need to extend `Base.close` (or some other function we all agree on).
  - There is no need for everybody to implement the `open(f::Function, x...) = fd = open(x...); try f(fd) finally close(fd) end`
- pattern for every kind of resource that might meed cleanup.
+ pattern for every kind of resource that might need cleanup.
  - Packages users just have to remember to call close or use `@!`.
  - You can defer any kind of code you want, not just closing.
  - The user controls when resources are cleaned up.